iaac-macad/bimsc23-datamgmt-session04/Paul_ZL/Assignmetn 03/readme.md

-This example uses Rhino Compute Locally to solve a grasshopper definition.
+This example uses Rhino Compute locally to solve a grasshopper definition.